Ashley Jouhar / Cultura RF / Getty Images

 Car Rental Upgrade Tip 2

 Look into discounts and online coupons.
 Sites like Kcarrental.com and CarRentalUpgrade.com offer car rental coupons.
-And affiliations with organizations like the AARP can lead to discounts.
+And affiliations with organizations like AARP can lead to discounts.
 Finally, always book compact cars.
 They not only are cheaper, but also are most likely to sell out, which can lead to an automatic upgrade.